.

 Roseville location: 1500 Eureka Road

-Dishes from several Asian cuisines in one place.
+I have dined here a couple of times and got take-out several more.
+The restaurant features dishes from several Asian cuisines.
 Quality food with good flavors and rather large portions in a spacious ambiance.
 If you have room for dessert, the Banana Cream Pie is house made and really good.

 Thai House (sorry, no website)